Jack Mingjie Lin

 Jack Mingjie Lin (born April 15, 1999) is an inactive professional tennis player from Canada.

-Mingjie Lin reached a career high ATP men's singles ranking of 605 on July 15, 2019.
+Mingjie Lin reached a career high ATP men's singles ranking of No. 605 on 15 July 2019.
 He made his ATP Tour debut by receiving a wild card to the 2019 New York Open, where he lost his 1st round match to eventual finalist Brayden Schnur.